D4rkTT/IEEE-Olympics-CTF-Writeups/README.md

 so if input have and text between `$kh` and `$kf` ("7ef9bf383ded" and "b241e2ed9d4a") then script will extract this string then decode it as base64 then pass it to `x function` to decrypt it then gzuncompress it then pass the result to `eval` function :D

-then get the result then gzcompress it then decrypt it with `x function` then encode the result as base64 then print it in response between `$p` & `$kh` and `$kf` so i wrote simple php script to do all this sh!t xD
+then get the result then gzcompress it then encrypt it with `x function` then encode the result as base64 then print it in response between `$p` & `$kh` and `$kf` so i wrote simple php script to do all this sh!t xD

-my script get payload from GET input and encrypt it using
+my script encrypt the payload using
 ```php
 $cmd_encoded = base64_encode(x(gzcompress($_GET['payload']),$k));
 ```